 - Treatment of TB infection is related to the type of TB infection and often requires extended treatments (months) with one or more anti-TB drugs.

 - Complications of TB range from none to chronic problems and death and include lung, kidney, and liver problems that can be severe.

 - The prognosis for appropriately treated TB infection is good.
 The prognosis declines in people who develop complications or who have had previous TB treatments.

-- Prevention of TB involves both early treatment to reduce transmission and isolation of the infected person until they are no longer contagious.
+- Prevention of TB involves both early treatments to reduce transmission and isolation of the infected person until they are no longer contagious.
 There is a vaccine against TB, but it is not used routinely in the U.S. because of efficacy issues and other problems.